Monopoly: Establishing dominance

-First it is necessary to determine whether a company is dominant, or whether it behaves "to an appreciable extent independently of its competitors, customers and ultimately of its consumer".
+First, it is necessary to determine whether a company is dominant, or whether it behaves “to an appreciable extent independently of its competitors, customers, and ultimately its consumers.”
 Establishing dominance is a two-stage test.
-The first thing to consider is market definition which is one of the crucial factors of the test.
-It includes relevant product market and relevant geographic market.
+The first thing to consider is market definition, which is one of the crucial factors of the test.
+This includes the relevant product market and the relevant geographic market.

 Relevant product market

 As the definition of the market is of a matter of interchangeability, if the goods or services are regarded as interchangeable then they are within the same product market.
 For example, in the case of United Brands v Commission, it was argued in this case that bananas and other fresh fruit were in the same product market and later on dominance was found because the special features of the banana made it could only be interchangeable with other fresh fruits in a limited extent and other and is only exposed to their competition in a way that is hardly perceptible.
 The demand substitutability of the goods and services will help in defining the product market and it can be access by the 'hypothetical monopolist' test or the 'SSNIP' test.